YM1587/python-patterns/README.md

 ## Purpose
 This project demonstrates GoF (Gang of Four) design patterns in Pythonic style.
 Each pattern includes:
 - ✅ A simple, readable implementation
-- 📄 Comments and docstrings for clarity
+- 📄 Comments and docstrings for clarity.
-- 📚 Real-world use cases when applicable
+- 📚 Real-world use cases when applicable.
 ## Getting Started
 ### Requirements
 - Python 3.8+
-- (Optional) virtualenv for isolated environments
+- (Optional) virtualenv for isolated environments.

 ## Setup